Relative compactified Jacobians of linear systems on Enriques surfaces: The canonical bundle

-We now go back to our situation applying these remarks to the families $\mc C' \to \P^1$ and $N' \to \P^1$.
+We now go back to our situation applying these remarks to the families $\ov{\mc C} \to \Bb$ and $\ov{\mc J}\to \Bb$.

-\begin{proof}[Proof of Proposition \ref{hodge bundles}] Recall that our aim is to prove that there is an isomorphism ${R^g \nu_* {\mc O}_{N}}\cong \wedge^g {R^1p'_* {\mc O}_{\mc C'}}$ extending that of (\ref{iso over U}).
-As should be clear by now, we want to prove this isomorphism by showing that the sheaves in question are both isomorphic to canonical extensions.\\ Since $\P^1\subset |C|$ is a Lefschetz pencil, the families $\mc C' \to \P^1$ and $N' \to \P^1$ have singular fibers that are reduced and have normal crossing.
-The sheaves \be
+\begin{proof}[Proof of Proposition \ref{degenerations}] Our aim is to prove that the natural isomorphism $R^i q_* \mc O_{\ov{\mc J}} \res{B} \cong \wedge^i R^1 p_* \mc O_{\ov{\mc C}}\res{B}$ extends over $\Bb$.
+As should be clear by now, we will show this by using the canonical extensions of the VHS associated to the families $p: \ov{ \mc C} \to \ov{ B}$ and $q: \ov{\mc J} \to \ov{B}$.
+Indeed by Proposition \ref{MRV on compactified Jac} they both have singular fibers that are reduced and normal crossing so that we can apply the theory of degeneration of Hodge bundles.
+Set